 The Company maintains its consolidated financial statements in its functional currency, which is Pound Sterling.
 Monetary assets and liabilities denominated in currencies other than the functional currency are translated into the functional currency at rates of exchange prevailing at the balance sheet dates.
 Non-monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rates prevailing at the date of the transaction.
-Exchange gains or losses arising from foreign currency transactions are included in other income (expense), net in the consolidated statements of operations and comprehensive loss.
-The Company recorded foreign exchange gains of approximately \$2.0 million and foreign exchange losses of approximately \$11.7 million for the years ended December 31, 2021 and 2020, respectively.
-These gains and losses arise from US dollars which are held in a financial institution in one of our UK subsidiaries that has a functional currency of Pound Sterling.
+Exchange gains or losses arising from foreign currency transactions are included in other income (expense), net in the consolidated statement of operations and comprehensive loss.
+The Company recorded foreign exchange losses of approximately \$11.7 million and \$0.1million for the years ended December 31, 2020 and 2019, respectively.

 For financial reporting purposes, the consolidated financial statements of the Company have been presented in the U.S. dollar, the reporting currency.
-The financial statements of entities are translated from their functional currency into the reporting currency as follows: assets and liabilities are translated at the exchange rates at the balance sheet dates, expenses and other income (expense), net are translated at the average exchange rates and shareholders' equity (deficit) is translated based on historical exchange rates.
-Translation adjustments are not included in determining net loss but are included as a foreign exchange adjustment to other comprehensive income, a component of shareholders' equity (deficit).
+The financial statements of entities are translated from their functional currency into the reporting currency as follows: assets and liabilities are translated at the exchange rates at the balance sheet dates, expenses and other income (expense), net are translated at the average exchange rates and shareholders' deficit is translated based on historical exchange rates.
+Translation adjustments are not included in determining net loss but are included as a foreign exchange adjustment to other comprehensive (loss) income, a component of shareholders' equity (deficit).

-Income Taxe
+Income Taxes